Uniform Policy

 Mobile Phones

 We understand that in upper KS2, some children come to and from school on their own and that parents, for safety reasons, like them to bring a mobile phone.
-If this is the case, the mobile phone must be handed into the safe place in the classroom as soon as the child arrives at school.
-The phones are then taken to and placed in a secure locked cupboard until the end of the day.
+If this is the case, the mobile phone must be handed into the school office as soon as the child arrives at school.
+The phones are placed in a secure locked cupboard until the end of the day.
 School will take no responsibility for damage to expensive items brought to school.